docsbydesign/piClinic_API_sample/README.md

 Access to the piClinic API is password protected, so your first step is add your credentials to the sample.

 **BE CAREFUL!** You do not want to save your credentials in a public folder or repo!
+(Don't ask me how I know this.)

 1. Open the `Open a piClinic session` request, and then open the request's **Body** tab.
 1. Edit the username and password values and replace: